Example Config for Palo Alto Network VM-Series in AWS¶

-In this document, we provide an example to setup the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC traffic inspection.
+In this document, we provide an example to set up the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC-to-VPC and from VPC to internet traffic inspection.

-Aviatrix Firewall Network (FireNet) workflow launches VM-Series at Step 7a.
-After the launch complete, the console displays the VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.
+The Aviatrix Firewall Network (FireNet) workflow launches a VM-Series at this step in the process.
+After the launch is complete, the console displays the VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.

-After Step 7a is completed, you’ll see the Download button as below.
-Click the button to download the .pem file.
+After this step is completed, click Download to download the .pem file.

 If you get a download error, usually it means the VM-Series is not ready.
-Wait until it is ready and try again.
+Wait until it is ready, refresh the browser, and then try again.

 For Metered AMI, open a terminal and run the following command.

 Once you download the .pem file, change the file permission to 600.
-If you are asked to enter Password during the login, the VM-Series is still not ready.
+If you are asked to enter a password during the login, the VM-Series is still not ready.
 Wait and try again.
-It usually takes up to 15 minutes for VM-Series to be ready.
-When VM-Series is ready, you will not be asked for Password any more.
+It usually takes up to 15 minutes for the VM-Series to be ready.
+When the VM-Series is ready, you will not be asked for a password anymore.

 ssh -i <private_key.pem> admin@<public-ip_address> configure set mgt-config users admin password commit